soffes/blog/published/2011-08-24-hey-synthetic/hey-synthetic.markdown

 ---
-title: Hey, Synthetic
+tags:
-categories: life
+- life
 ---

+# Hey, Synthetic

 As of September 1st, I will be working at [Synthetic](http://heysynthetic.com), the makers of [Hipstamatic](http://hipstamatic.com/)!
 You may remember, [I was contracting there](http://samsoff.es/posts/hipstamatic), but now I'm no longer a freelancer and a full time employee.
 My title will be Lead iOS Engineer.
 I'm way excited.
 We are working  on some really, really exciting stuff.